pldn/LDWizard-old/README.md

 # LDWizard

-A generic framework for converting common datasources to Linked Data.
+A generic framework for creating Linked Data in Spell.

 # Software Requirements and Design Document (Preliminary)